RustFestEU/diversity-at-rustfest/2019/scholarship-info.es.md

 - Un máximo de 4 agraciados en el mismo apartamento
 - Cada agraciado obtiene una habitación separada con llave y camas cómodas
 - Aseo con cerradura (compartido, pero idealmente más de uno)

-While cost is certainly a concern, with the above constraints having this option is not a major vehicle for savings, and this option is more focusing on the acceptance of the fact that everyone has a different idea about conference attendance.
-For some people this may mean the sanctity and calm of a private hotel room with an en-suite bathroom, while others may enjoy the company & kinship of their fellow participants even beyond the event.
-We want to enable both without forcing either of these situations onto anyone.

 Ciertamente, los costes son importantes, con los anteriores requisitos esta opción no es la manera más adecuada de ahorrar, y esta opción está más enfocada en la aceptación del hecho de que cualquier persona tiene una idea diferente de cómo atender a la conferencia.
 Para algunas personas, esto puede suponer ser la calma y privacidad de una habitación de hotel con baño incluído, cuando para otras personas pueden disfrutar de la compañía y colegueo de sus compañeros incluso más allá del evento.
 Queremos proporcionar las dos opciones sin forzar ninguna de éstas a nadie.